stephengold/Maud/README.md

 "Orbit mode" is the camera's default movement mode.
-In orbit mode, the camera orbits the "3D cursor" -- typically visible as a small, white, 6-pointed star at the center of the 3D View screen.
+In orbit mode, the camera orbits the "3D cursor" -- typically visible as a small, white, 6-pointed star at the center of the Editor screen.
 In orbit mode, turning the camera also changes its location, making it easy to view models from different directions.